aflaxman/dp_2020_census/plugged_text.md

 enumeration district level, 20 at the county level, and 130 at the state level.

-Error in stratified county varied similarly; for a 5% sample, we found median absolute error in SC of 18 at the enumeration district level, 19 at the county level, and 41 at the state level; a 50% sample produced
+Error in stratified count varied similarly; for a 5% sample, we found median absolute error in SC of 18 at the enumeration district level, 19 at the county level, and 41 at the state level; a 50% sample produced